The best things to do in Rarotonga

 If you’re lucky, your hotel or an obliging beachfront restaurant might cook up your day’s catch for dinner.

 Stand-up paddleboarding (SUP) on the placid waters of the lagoon is a popular pastime on Rarotonga.
-Many resorts have paddleboards for rent, with classes for the uninitiated.
+Many resorts have paddleboards for guest use.

 The protected Muri Beach lagoon is particularly popular, where the conditions are so calm that you can even catch an on-water yoga lesson.
-Workout on Water opens in new window offers classes in SUPYoga, as well as a full wellness retreat involving a daily session in the waters around the island.
+KiteSUP offers classes in SUPYoga, as well as lessons in other water sports, and gear hire.